Last updated May 2022

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

-If you are not successful in being offered employment but we consider that we may want to contact you in relation to a future position, we may ask you if we may retain your details for a further limited period and contact you during that time about any suitable roles that may become available.
+If you are not successful in being offered employment, ordinarily, for the exercise or defence of possible legal claims, your data will be held securely for twelve months from the date your application was determined and after that date it will be erased.
+If we consider that we may want to contact you in relation to a future position, we may ask you if we may retain your details for a further limited period and contact you during that time about any suitable roles that may become available.
 It is your choice whether you consent to this request or not.

 Rights of access, correction, erasure, and restriction